 Boxers Need A Leader

 Remember, Boxers were originally bred to work.
 This means that, in general, a Boxer dog craves leadership.
+Ride your bike with your boxer http://bestmountainbike2018.com has some good bikes for this type of outing.
 Now we are not talking about the dictatorship type of leadership, that will only have your Boxer sulking, ignoring you and putting you in the doghouse for days.

 Rather, Boxers thrive when their leader is upbeat, positive and has mastered the art of persuasion.
 Such a leader will be able to engage with the sensitive side of the Boxer (oh yes, they can be very sensitive!) without giving in to the many stubborn streaks that will emerge.
 A Boxer dog homed with the right leader will be happy, content and a whole lot of fun.